dk14/wolfram-mega/docs/contracts.md

 ```ts
 await window.matching.listOrders(100)
 ```
-Duplicates will be filtered by `orderId` in favor of most recent version
+Duplicates will be filtered by generated `orderId` in favor of most recent version

 ## BTC-DLC interpreter

 There is a default intepreter for [BTC-DLC](https://adiabat.github.io/dlc.pdf).

 > binary option contracts supported.
 This is MAD (mutually assured destruction) version of DLC.
-No HTLC yet (Win-or-MAD for malicious party).
+No HTLC yet (Win-or-MAD for malicious party), WIP.

 ```ts
 import { btcDlcContractInterpreter } from './src-web/transactions';